Wm. Jennings Bryan Dorn VAMC

 Please consider this site as an extension of our relationship with you as a member of our community, a Veteran, a patient, or family member of one of our patients.
-The content has been organized so that you can easily find the information you need, and we have made it easy to reach us should you need more assistance.
+The content has been organized so you can easily find the information you need, and we have made it easy to reach us should you need more assistance.

 Dorn VAMC is a level 1C teaching hospital, providing a full range of patient care services, with state-of-the-art technology, education, and research.
 Comprehensive health care is provided through primary care, tertiary care and long-term care in areas of medicine, surgery, psychiatry, physical medicine and rehabilitation, cardiology, neurology, oncology, dentistry, geriatrics and extended care.